SeisComP/common/apps/gui/descriptions/global_gui.rst

    Type: *int*

-   Sets the roughness of a polyline or polygon while zooming.
-The roughness is somehow defined in pixels and removes successive vertices if the distance in pixel is less than roughness.
-The higher the value the less vertices a rendered polyline or polygon will finally have and the faster the rendering.
+   Sets the roughness of a polyline or polygon in pixels.
+The higher the value the less vertices are rendered.
+A vertex is skipped if its pixel distance to the previous vertex is less than roughness.
+In any case the first and last vertex of a feature or subfeaure is drawn.
-   If set to 0 then the feature is disabled.

    Default is ``3``.

 .. confval:: symbol.size

    Type: *int*

-   In case of single points, this specifies the size of the symbol in pixels.
+   The size of a symbol in pixels.
+Requires either :confval:`symbol.shape` or :confval:`symbol.icon` to be configured.

    Default is ``8``.